vitessio/website/content/en/docs/14.0/user-guides/migration/cutover.md

 Depending on the size of the table(s), the VDiff process may need increased timeouts for two things:

 - If you are running VDiff using vtctlclient (i.e. vtctld is doing the VDiff) you will need to increase the vtctlclient gRPC action timeout.
-This increase could be something like `-action_timeout 12h` as the default is 1 hour.
+This increase could be something like `--action_timeout 12h` as the default is 1 hour.
-- Increase the `-filtered_replication_wait_time` parameter for VDiff as the default is 30 seconds.
+- Increase the `--filtered_replication_wait_time` parameter for VDiff as the default is 30 seconds.
 You many need to increase this to hours on large and/or busy tables.

 {{< info >}}
 Note that running VDiff via vtctld can lead to vtctld consuming significantly more memory than usual.